vmsmith/LearningGit/1_Stand_Alone_Machine.md

     vim .gitignore

 And in it, just write `poem.txt` then save it.
+From now on, Git will ignore `poem.txt` when doing adds and commits.

 ### Make Some Changes